Macklin Celebrini: Professional

-Celebrini was drafted first overall in the 2024 NHL entry draft by the San Jose Sharks.
-He signed a three-year, entry-level contract with the Sharks on July 6, 2024.
-In his NHL debut, on October 10, he scored his first goal and recorded his first assist in a 5–4 overtime loss to the St. Louis Blues.
-In the first half of the 2024–25 season Celebrini led all NHL forwards in puck battle wins per game.
-On April 9, 2025, in a game against the Minnesota Wild, Celebrini scored his first NHL hat-trick, becoming the first rookie to do so in the 2024–25 season.
-He finished the season with 63 points in 70 games, tied with Matvei Michkov for second in rookie points (behind Lane Hutson).
-His 25 goals was also second among rookies, behind Michkov.
-Celebrini was a finalist for the Calder Memorial Trophy, awarded to the NHL's best rookie, and was named to the league's All-Rookie Team.
+Celebrini was drafted first overall in the 2024 NHL entry draft by the San Jose Sharks, signing a three-year entry-level contract with the Sharks on July 6, 2024.
+He made his NHL debut on October 10, scoring his first goal and assist in a 5–4 overtime loss to the St. Louis Blues.
+Celebrini led all NHL forwards in puck battle wins per game in the first half of the 2024–25 season.

+On April 9, 2025, in a game against the Minnesota Wild, Celebrini scored his first NHL hat-trick, becoming the first rookie to do so in the 2024–25 season, and breaking the Sharks single-season rookie points record that night.
+Playing in 70 games, Celebrini finished the season scoring 25 goals, placing second among rookies behind Matvei Michkov, and recording 63 points, tying Michkov for second behind Lane Hutson.
+Celebrini's 63 points (25 goals, 38 assists) set several Sharks single-season franchise records, including the most points and assists by a rookie and the most goals by an 18-year-old.
+He also became the fastest rookie in Sharks history to 40 points, doing so in only 45 games.
+Celebrini was a finalist for the Calder Memorial Trophy, awarded to NHL's best rookie, and was named to the league's All-Rookie Team.
+During the summer of 2025, Celebrini and fellow North Vancouver native, Connor Bedard of the Chicago Blackhawks, trained together in their hometown, with Celebrini stating that both players learned from each other.
+In July 2025, Celebrini, alongside teammate Will Smith, joined Canadian teammates Sidney Crosby and Nathan MacKinnon in Halifax for one week of training.

+On October 8, 2025, Celebrini was named one of the home alternate (assistant) captains ahead of the 2025–26 season, becoming the youngest alternate captain in Sharks franchise history at 19 years old.